 Administration and Finance Division

-The Administration & Finance Division (AFD) focuses on the day-to-day business areas of the Office of Information Technology Services.
+The Administration & Finance Division (AFD) focuses on the day-to-day business areas of the Department of Information Technology.
 Financial areas of responsibility include budget management and monitoring, accounts payable, accounts receivable, Consolidated Annual Financial Report (CAFR) preparation, purchasing, asset management, and billing.
 The AFD is also responsible for managing core IT functions for the organization, as well as facilities management and administrative activities.

 Shared Services Division